FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 Cloud computing environment

-A cloud computing environment cannot be used to receive, transmit, store, or process FTB’s confidential data without prior approval from FTB’s Chief Security Officer.
+A cloud computing environment cannot be used to receive, transmit, store, or process FTB’s confidential data and information without prior written approval from FTB’s Chief Security Officer.

-In the event of a dispute, the participating agency shall file a “notice of dispute” with the Chief Financial Officer of Franchise Tax Board within ten (10) days of discovery of the problem.
-Within ten (10) days the Chief Financial Officer, or their designee, shall meet with the participating agency and its vendor for purposes of resolving the dispute.
+In the event of a dispute, the participating agency shall file a “Notice of Dispute” with the Chief Financial Officer of Franchise Tax Board within ten (10) days of discovery of the problem.
+Within ten (10) days the Chief Financial Officer, or their designee, shall meet with the participating agency’s designee and its vendor’s designee for purposes of resolving the dispute.
 The decision of the Chief Financial Officer shall be final.

 Denial of access to vendor

-FTB reserves the right to deny access to agency’s vendor immediately in the event FTB determines, in its sole discretion, that vendor is not in compliance with, or at any time in the past has not complied with, any terms or conditions of this IIC Program – Special Terms and Conditions, or that the results of an FTB safeguard review of the vendor’s use of FTB information or security controls established are not satisfactory to FTB.
+FTB reserves the right to deny access to the agency’s vendor immediately in the event FTB determines, in its sole discretion, that vendor is not in compliance with, or at any time in the past has not complied with, any terms or conditions of this Interagency Intercept Collection Program – Special Terms and Conditions, or that the results of an FTB safeguard review of the vendor’s use of FTB data and information or security controls established are not satisfactory to FTB.
 FTB will provide written notice to agency upon termination of the vendor’s access.
 Unless terminated earlier, the vendor’s access shall be terminated automatically upon termination of this agreement, without further notice to vendor.
-The vendor’s obligations to protect the confidentiality of FTB’s data and information, including the destruction of records, shall survive the termination of the vendor’s access to FTB data and information under this agreement and the termination of this agreement.
+The vendor’s obligations to protect the confidentiality of FTB’s data and information, including the destruction of records, shall survive the termination of the vendor’s access to FTB data and information under this agreement, the termination of this agreement, or the termination of either the agency's or its vendor's participation in the IIC program.

 Vendor and potential subcontractors